citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 In Citra, we accidentally read these extra bits, which caused Citra to read way out of bounds and crash.
 The fix is one small line, change the number of bits Citra reads to cut out those extra bits.

-(Picture of LM2 ghost)
-You no longer scare me, oh ghost-of-crashing-citra past

 ### Create Format Reinterpretation Framework ([#5170](https://github.com/citra-emu/citra/pull/5170)) by [BreadFish64](https://github.com/BreadFish64)

 Emulating the 3DS's GPU is hard, partially thanks to dumb games.
 On newer consoles like the Switch, games would usually use established graphics API such as OpenGL, so their behavior is mostly reasonable.
 On the 3DS, however, it seems that games are really trying their best to make use of all kinds of strange features and exploit all edge cases.